hgu-act/UN-NGO-Conference-Companion/README.md

-# ngo-conference-companion
+# NGO Conference Companion

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
+This project is a information web app for the 66th UN DPI/NGO Conference.

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.

-## Testing

-Running `grunt test` will run the unit tests with karma.